AlexandraRoko/AlexandraRoko.github.io/_pages/about.md

 ---

 <p class="profile-lede">
-I study how labour markets sort people into occupations — and why those sorts so reliably break along gender lines.
+I study labour markets, specifically the ways people sort into occupations - and the roles that employers, employee preferences and opportunities play.
 </p>

 <dl class="profile-rows">